raviolli77/machineLearning_breastCancer_Python/README.md

 	$ chmod +x breastCancerWisconsinDataSet_MachineLearning.py

+**Remember**: You must have a *shebang* for this to run i.e. this must be at the very beginning of your script:

+	#!/usr/bin/env python3

 then you would simply just run it (I'll use **Random Forest** as an example)

 	$ ./breastCancerWisconsinDataSet_MachineLearning.py RF